Career Passion Quotes-

 “Education is what remains after one has forgotten what one has learned in school.” -Albert Einstein

 Rabindranath Tagore said that a child could develop fully and freely only around its natural surroundings.
 He believed that this would nourish his own creativity and innovation.
-Keeping this view in mind he developed his dream institution “Shantiniketan” at a beautiful rural setting.
+Keeping this view in mind he developed his dream institution “Shantiniketan” in a beautiful rural setting.
 But know, studying inside 4 walls has become a trend.
-People often look for classes and teachers which make the children dependent and they copy notes and fail to do something by their own.
+People often look for classes and teachers which makes the children dependent and they copy notes and fail to do something on their own.
 Creativity ignites the spark which brings on the design to create innovation.
 Creativity is the ability to surpass traditional ideas, rules, and patterns to create meaningful new ideas, products, and methods.
 Today’s innovation can be the secret sauce for a successful career.
 Imagination is behind creativity.

 “Education is not just about going to school and getting a degree.
 It’s about widening your knowledge and absorbing the truth about life.” -Shakuntala Devi

-Education directly impacts the economic, social and political status of a country.
+Education directly impacts the economic, social, and political status of a country.

 A country with more educated people with modern liberal ideas progresses at a very fast rate.
 The people are able to help in

 “No country can really develop unless its citizens are educated.” – Nelson Mandela